Kuragino–Kyzyl railway line: History

 Construction was planned to begin in 2009, but due to the financial and economic crisis in Russia the major sources of financing have been deferred to 2012: in 2010 from the investment Fund was planned to allocate more than 4 billion Rubles, in 2011 — 8.3 billion rubles, in 2012 — 29.7 billion Rubles.
 As a result, in 2010, as expected, should have been allocated about 100 billion Rubles.

 Construction began in 2011 with celebration in presence of Putin, but it was halted after the completion of just 1 km due to a lack of funds.
 In June 2017, Russian Railways and Tuva Energy Industry Corporation signed a cooperation agreement to complete the railway by 2022.
 Under the plan, construction would be awarded by a subsidiary of TEIC, with half the cost being financed by the Russian Federation Investment Fund.
 In August 2018, TASS reported that construction was supposed to resume during the Autumn of the same year.
-The new reported target date for completion is in 2026.
+The new reported target date for completion is in 2036 pending required funds.